maxjerin/ts-api-express-graphql/server/Learnings.md

 }
 ```
 * resolvers of mergeSchema can forward parts of queries to one of the subschemas that was passed to mergeSchema
-  * this is done using `info.mergeInfo.deleteToSchema`
+  * this is done using `info.mergeInfo.delegatteToSchema`

 #### graphql-import
 * graphql-import npm module can be used to import typeDefs